 We either regret the things we’ve done or the things we wish we’d done.
 And the truth is, the cycle continues and won’t stop unless we stop it.

 As a mom, you have the hardest job on the planet hands-down.
 And you should be free to do what you believe is right without having a monkey hanging on your back the whole time.
 And I’m not talking about your climbing toddler! 😉

 When I first became a mom, I was under attack EVERY DAY.
 I was so frustrated because I never felt free to really enjoy being the mom I always wanted to be.
 Every mistake was magnified – every failure was all my fault.

 And because I’ve always been a working mom – I’ve had high functioning guilt for many years.
-But I’ve learned the truth about guilt and now that I’m no longer working because I have to but because I love to I’m free to enjoy my life!
+But I’ve learned the truth about guilt and now I’m no longer working because I have to but because I love to.
+I’m free to enjoy my life!

 Mom Guilt is Common but Not Normal